Image 1 of 4

 Leaves - White Spruce needles are stiff and four-sided, ranging from green to blue-green.
 Though pointed, they aren’t sharp to the touch.
 When crushed, they release a strong, skunky scent—giving rise to the local nickname “Skunk Spruce.”

-• Packaged in a protective sleeve and shipped in fully recyclable materials
+• Wrapped in a protective sleeve and shipped in fully recyclable packaging

-8x10 prints ship via regular Canada Post (no tracking, may take up to 2 weeks)
+• 8x10 prints: sent via regular Canada Post mail (no tracking, delivery up to 2 weeks)

-12x16 prints ship via expedited parcel with full tracking
+• 12x16 prints: sent via expedited parcel with full tracking (timing depends on your location)

 White Spruce is the official provincial tree of Manitoba.